 - Analyzer Feature.
 Analyze Japanese text and have it broken down into individual dictionary entries.

 - Verb and adjective conjugation tables.
-Never doubt your conjugations again with this handy table.
+Never doubt your conjugations again with these handy tables.

 - Extensive kanji resources.
-Organizes kanji by JLPT, jouyou Kanji list, and SKIP.
-There are also animations built in the app found in the kanji terms so that you can learn the correct kanji stroke order.
+Organizes kanji by JLPT, Jōyō Kanji list, and SKIP.
+There are also animations built into the app found in the kanji terms so you can learn the correct kanji stroke order.

 - Large size.
-Since the app can be used entirely offline, there’s a large size, 323 MB.
+Since the app can be used entirely offline, there’s a large size of 323 MB.

 - It’s still only a dictionary.
-Though this app is incredibly useful, it can’t really be used as a main resource for Japanese study as it doesn’t fully cover grammar points.
+Though this app is handy, it can’t be used as a primary resource for Japanese study as it doesn’t fully cover grammar points.

-- Not available for Android users.
-Imiwa has been on the market for years now and unfortunately, it doesn’t look like they’re going to be making an Android version that you’ll can find on the Play Store anytime soon.
-Imiwa is one of the few apps that has stayed with me throughout all the years I’ve been studying Japanese.
-It’s an oldie but it’s a goodie!
+- Imiwa has been on the market for years, and unfortunately, it doesn’t look like they will be making an Android version that you’ll find on the Play Store anytime soon.
+Imiwa is one of the few learning Japanese apps that has stayed with me throughout the years I’ve studied Japanese.
+It’s an oldie, but it’s a goodie!
+Not available for Android users.

 Download on: iOS

-Looking up terms and phrases is simple with gSho featuring a search-as-you-type function, providing users with lightning-fast results.
-In just a couple of taps, gSho can provide definitions, conjugations and examples sentences.
+Looking up terms and phrases is simple using gSho, featuring a search-as-you-type function, providing users with lightning-fast results.
+In just a couple of taps, gSho can provide definitions, conjugations, and examples of sentences.

-With its powerful and fast search engine, gSho is a comprehensive and handy study tool for Japanese learners of all levels.
+With its robust and fast search engine, gSho is a comprehensive and handy study tool for Japanese learners of all levels.

-- Lighting fast searches.
+- Lightning-fast searches.
 With its search-as-you-type function, looking up terms take zero time and effort.

-- Detailed entries. gSho displays clear explanations for terms, as well as detailed kanji information and verb conjugations.
-All terms have contextualized examples.
+- Detailed entries. gSho displays clear explanations for terms and detailed kanji information and verb conjugations.
+All words have contextualized examples.

 - Kana Tables.
-This app includes comprehensive hiragana and katakana tables, great for Japanese beginners.
-With a tap, you can switch between either for a quick reminder on the difference between ソ and ン, or whether you’re reading ぬ or ね.
+This app includes comprehensive hiragana and katakana tables, which are great for Japanese beginners.
+With a tap, you can switch between either for a quick reminder on the difference between ソ and ン or whether you’re reading ぬ or ね.

-- Optimized for all devices.
+- It is optimized for all devices.
 Tablets like the Nexus 7 and up will take advantage of the additional screen space with a two-column layout that doubles the number of visible search results.